 …in which I test legendary berries, festoon a tearoom with wet polyester and dress up as a chimerical caterpillar.

 Middleton-in-Teesdale is a proper town with everything to sustain civilised life.
-I had a marvellous lunch of homemade corned beef pie in The Conduit, a lovely, friendly place where I had the upstairs room to myself and hence aired my tent across the backs of all the chairs.
+I had a marvellous lunch of homemade corned beef pie in The Conduit, a friendly place where I had the upstairs room to myself and so aired my tent across the backs of all the chairs.
+(In September 2018 this had changed hands and been renamed The Tees’ Pot. there was still pie on the menu but I can’t say if it’s still as good).

-They keep a Pennine Way logbook, these are always fun to read and scribble in.
+They keep a Pennine Way logbook here, these are always fun to read and scribble in.
 Having learnt my lesson to turn left over the bridge instead of being lured right to the Co-Op, a visit to the estimable McFarlanes’ butchers topped up my pie stash.
 Their pork and apple pies are one of the best snacks on The Way.
+(September 2018 – the pork and cranberry is pretty good too!)

 At Grassholme reservoir there was a portaloo in both June and October but don’t be tempted to indulge in any water sports, will you?

 The Way does not pass through Widdy Bank Farm.
 I had no problem with this south to north but I inexplicably forgot going north to south!
-If you find yourself walking past the Natural England office you’re heading too far north, you should have stuck by the river, I’d go back.
-The tarred road will swing back again somewhat towards the river but on reaching the sharp lefthand bend you must leave it and head across country to relocate The Way at a ladder stile and then down to Saur Bridge, or you’ll be heading due north back to Garrigill.
+If you find yourself walking past the Natural England office you’re too far north and should have stuck by the river, I’d go back.
+Otherwise, the tarred road will swing back again somewhat towards the river but on reaching the sharp lefthand bend you must leave it and head across country to relocate The Way at a ladder stile and then down to Saur Bridge, or you’ll be heading due north back to Garrigill.
 This all happens on the join of two NTG map pages (125 and 122).
 See what I mean about following the book backwards?

-In fact as so often I found navigating through low farmland more of a problem than on the high tops.
-Again south to north the path down into Middleton is a follow your nose job but north to south the same path up from the same town seems vague and hard to find.
+As so often I found navigating through farmland more of a problem than on the high tops.
+South to north the path down into Middleton is a follow your nose job but north to south the same path up from the same town seems vague and hard to find.
 Trudge quite a way out of town uphill along the road until you find the obscure right turn behind the old railway cottages.
 The Pennine Way is not signed here but comfortingly it is at the awkward gate just a few yards along to the left.
 You then need to head up higher than you think, keeping Kirkcarrion quite far away to your left and picking up a clear track across the shoulder of Harter Fell where you’ll find this gate (below).

 I found Thringarth Pasture confusing too (NTG p.
 112).
 I turned left too soon at about 924 232 which brought me down to the B6276 too far northeast at Carl Beck.
 Walking right along the road then down left into Lunedale was an easy enough correction, but you feel a fool.